JustTheCoolest/Atom_Arduino_Drone_Simulator/notes.md

 6) Result validation - implement for all of the objectives
 7) Document this - YouTube video? website post?
 8) Publish it - Others learning Arduino should also be able to use
+9) Allowing the drone to move both forward and backward - make them write callback function to get informed